 - Highly Confidential: Field values are hidden from everyone except designated users.
 Examples may include social security numbers or salary information.

-- From the Workflow Settings page, select your steps under Actions
+- From the Workflow Builder page, select a task.

-Select a task, then select an existing field or Add a Field.
+Select an existing field or Add a Field.
 Here is an example, of the fields section of an Assign Task to a Person action.

 Select the advanced tab, then select Permissions.

 - Select the field’s permission level, then if necessary, select the users who should have access to view the field.

 You can change the field permissions in a Workflow and automatically change the permissions for that field for every instance that has ever run, even if it has completed.

 Toggle on Apply permissions retroactively to apply a default permission level to all fields in all active or completed instances of this Workflow.

 ⚠️ Heads-up: This does not apply to any draft versions of a Workflow.
 Only data from the published Workflow version is updated.